numNA/Log-Calculator/README.md

-# Log-Calculator: Calculating operations' time using txt log file from manufacturing equipments and manually defined operation lists.
+# Log-Calculator: Calculating operations' time of manufacturing equipments.
 Log-Calculator was a small project for calculating operation-times automatically.
 This code requires 2 files Equipments' Log file (txt) and maually defined operations list.
 Read them and crating each operations csv file